Bill Venturini

-William Venturini (born February 14, 1953), nicknamed "Big Bill", is a retired American professional stock car racing driver.
+William Venturini Sr (born February 14, 1953), nicknamed "Big Bill", is an American former professional stock car racing driver.
 He is the founder and co-owner of Venturini Motorsports, a team that competes in the ARCA Menards Series.
 As a driver, he primarily competed in the same series from 1982 through 1996.
 Venturini has won two ARCA championships, which came in 1987 and 1991.

 Career

 Driving career

 As a driver, "Big Bill" Venturini made his ARCA Series debut in 1982.
 In 1983, Venturini won his first ARCA race at Flat Rock Speedway and at the end of the season he became rookie of the year and finished runner-up to Bob Dotter.
 Venturini backed up this performance by finishing runner-up in 1984 and 1985.
 After finishing third in 1986 Venturini won his first ARCA championship in 1987.
 After finishing fourth in the 1988 season Venturini scaled down and only ran a part-time schedule in 1989 and 1990.
 Venturini won his second ARCA championship in 1991 after a consistent season.
 He finished third in 1992 and sixth in his last full-time season in 1994.
 Venturini made his last ARCA Racing Series start at the season finale at Atlanta in 1996.
 During his ARCA Racing Series career Venturini set the all-time qualifying records at Daytona International Speedway and Talladega Superspeedway.

 Venturini made thirteen NASCAR starts across all three national series.
 He made his Winston Cup Series debut at Michigan International Speedway in 1989.
 In his seven Cup Series starts, his best finish was eighteenth at the 1990 Winston 500 at Talladega Superspeedway.
 Venturini attempted to qualify for the Daytona 500 in 1990 and 1991 but failed to qualify on both occasions.